Here’s our pick of things to do outdoors in London, whether you’re looking for some peace and quiet, cultural immersion or adrenalin-fuelled fun.

 Top London markets

-98. Grab a bite to eat from street food vendors at one of London's many food markets; from Borough Market to the Southbank Centre.
+92. Grab a bite to eat from street food vendors at one of London's many food markets; from Borough Market to Maltby Street Market.

-100. Treat your loved one to a bunch of flowers from Columbia Road Flower Market.
+94. Treat yourself or your loved one to a bunch of beautiful blooms at Columbia Road Flower Market.